 - The construction of the load-bearing wall structure is highly solid and durable.

-- Load-bearing wall structures possess high resistance of fire.
+- Load-bearing wall structures possess high resistance to fire.

-- In the different colors and textures, the masonry units are available and to the user, provide freedom of creativity.
+- In the different colours and textures, the masonry units are available and provide freedom of creativity to the user.

 - For this type of construction, advance preparations or fabrication is not required.

-- For the masonry construction, tools and equipment are simple and cheap.
+- For masonry construction, tools and equipment are simple and cheap.